Dating Sim vs Visual Novel: How the Formats Actually Differ

 Replay motivations

 In dating sims, replay often means trying new stat paths and event unlock combinations.
-In visual novels, replay usually means exploring different routes and endings.
+In visual novels, replay usually means exploring different stories and endings.

-Hybrid titles combine both by adding lightweight stat checks to route-based story flow.
+Hybrid titles combine both by adding lightweight stat checks to branching story flow.

 Choosing what to play